alx741/dotfiles/README.md

-This is a personal enviroment configuration that includes configuration files for:
+This is a personal environment configuration that includes configuration files for:

 * Using Solarized Light color scheme